kiazhi/kiazhi.github.io/_posts/2018-07-31-Getting-Ubuntu-distro-environment-on-Windows-for-DevOps.md

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>
 <p style='font-size: 16px; vertical-align: top; text-align: right;'>↑<a href='#top'>Top</a></p>

-### Conclusion
+## Conclusion

-There you having you it.
+There you have it.
 You can deploy this feature on Windows 10 or Windows Server and keep the instance up to date with that linux distro before it reaches end of life.

 If you find that this information is useful, feel free to bookmark this or share it with your colleague.